Bad Things (Machine Gun Kelly and Camila Cabello song): Music video

 Directed by Hannah Lux Davis, the music video premiered on December 1, 2016, on Vevo.
 It follows the pair as they lead a somewhat adventurous lifestyle, where they burn trash in barrels, steal, and make out in a barren apartment.
 MGK is the resident bad boy, getting into fights and racing cars while Cabello stays faithfully by his side.
 At one point in the video, flashbacks to younger versions of the musicians appear reassuring that their bond really has been unbreakable from the start.
 MGK and Cabello can be seen enjoying late nights at diners, gathering with friends and getting into trouble all while snuggling and fighting along the way.
 Their rebellious ways as the pair are chased by police after attempting to steal a car.
 Stuck at the top of a building with the police hot on their trail and nowhere else to go, the pair decide to die together by committing lover's suicide.
 As MGK looks longingly at Cabello, the police and their helicopters arrive to apprehend the couple and the lovers join hands and the video ends, leaving the outcome unknown.

-As of August 2022, the music video has over 430 million views on YouTube.
+As of May 2025, the music video for "Bad Things" has over 515 million views on YouTube.

 Live performances

-MGK and Cabello performed the song on The Tonight Show Starring Jimmy Fallon on November 23, 2016, and on December 1, 2016, for The Late Late Show with James Corden.
+MGK and Cabello performed the song on various talk shows, including The Tonight Show Starring Jimmy Fallon on November 23, 2016, and on December 1, 2016, for The Late Late Show with James Corden.
 They later performed the song on January 30, 2017, on The Ellen DeGeneres Show following Cabello's exit from girl group Fifth Harmony.

 The song was then performed at the 30th Annual Nickelodeon Kids' Choice Awards on Nickelodeon on March 11, 2017.

 Cabello also performed her verse as a support act at Taylor Swift's Reputation tour at Wembley Stadium, London on June 23, 2018.